RAFIHAYTHAM1996/file-explorer/README.md

 - An elegant tree view of directories and nested contents
 - Expandable/collapsable sections so you focus on what matters most
 - Changes to files and directories made on the host machine (such as addition, rename, removal and deletion) are reflected
-- A single click to quickly collapse all sections and start over
+- Collapse all sections and start over with a single click
+- Tree view is expandable (click and drag and the handle on the bottom right corner of that panel)

 ## How It Works